PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Lead time is the measure of how long this update process takes.
 This is the most important metric to optimize in patching, as it will tell us how long our deployed version lags behind where we want it to be.
 If our lead time is more than a few days we may start to incur some of the risks of running outdated software.
 The total lead time is the time interval between when an updated package was first discovered, to when it was deployed in prod.

-For the workflow here, we will assume ArgoCD works fairly quickly, so its lag in deploying can be ignored.
+Let's apply this to the actual deployment workflow described in the previous section.
+We will assume ArgoCD works fairly quickly, so its lag in deploying can be ignored.
 So the query becomes: "How long does it take for changes to progress from `packages/vendored` to `sync/prod`?
-To find this out we should look at each package vendoring event, then for each event find the next time the same package was deployed.
+To find this out, we should look at each individual pair of commits.
+We start by considering each package vendoring commit.
+For each commit, we can then search for the next related deployment commit.

 ![package update events]({{site.url}}/img/package-update-events.png)